veeneck/Battle-of-Brothers-Hugo/content/posts/what-have-i-been-up-to-.md

 From there, momentum started to build.
 I created a few websites and got caught up on all of the modern CSS/HTML changes that I've missed out on.
 I moved this entire site to [Netlify](http://netlify.com) and changed the CMS to [Hugo](https://gohugo.io).
 While doing that, I made minor improvements to the design, and put a tiny bit of work into making it responsive.
 To top it off, the [comment system is static now too](https://ryancampbell.blog/blog/import-wordpress-nested-comments-into-hugo/).

 I seriously considered giving up on the game at this point.
 I was having so much fun, I figured game development was just not fun for me.
 Before quitting the project, I decided to make a website to celebrate what has been accomplished, and the people who have gotten me this far.
+Small clip below:

 <div class="inlineimg">
 <img src="/uploads/illustrations.png" width="760" />